-Description: Standing seam roofing is composed of preformed or field formed pans, usually about 18 to 24 inches wide when finished.
+Description: Standing seam roofing is composed of preformed or field formed pans, usually between 14 to 18 inches wide when finished.
 The recommended dimensions should be specified from the table below.
 These pans run parallel to the slope of the roof, and are joined to adjacent pans with double locked standing seams.
 Fixed copper cleats, spaced 12" apart and locked into these seams, secure the roofing to the deck.
 This method limits slippage between pans, and is recommended for use with pans up to 10' long.

 When preformed pans are used, they are joined at their upper and lower ends by transverse seams.
 These seams should be staggered for adjacent pans to avoid excessive thickness of copper at the standing seam.